Welcome to Texas State University!

 Texas State University supports families and is pleased to offer a variety of family-friendly services and recourses to assist Bobcat employees balance work and life.
 Visit Family-Friendly Benefits for information about the available resources.

-The Texas State University System Chancellor has approved the following schedule and energy conservation days for FY21 fo TXST:
+The Texas State University System Chancellor has approved the following schedule and energy conservation days for FY22 for TXST:

-More details regarding designated essential offices, optional holidays and comp time are provided here.
+More details regarding designated essential offices, optional holidays and comp time are provided on the Holiday Schedule page of the Human Resources website.

 Visit the New Employee Notices website to review the required employment notices for new employees of Texas State.